ozok/tflickrdownloader/readme.txt

 # TFlickrDownloader
-A tool to download photostreams, albums and sets from flickr.
+A tool to download photostreams, albums, sets and groups from flickr.
 Download several pages in parallel to improve overall download speed.

 # Binaries
 You can get setups from two different locations: